OmkarPakhare2709/Portfolio/README.md

 # Portfolio
-This is an portfolio project.
+This is an portfolio Web project.
-I used HTML , CSS & JAVASCRIPT to build this project.
+I used HTML, CSS & JAVASCRIPT to build this project.